eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

+### Restart policies of workloads

+#### Agent supports restart policies
+`swdd~agent-supports-restart-policies~1`

+Status: approved

+The Ankaios agent shall support the following restart conditions for a workload:

+* `NEVER`: The workload is never restarted.
+Once the container exits, it remains in the exited state.
+* `ON_FAILURE`: If the workload exits with a non-zero exit code, it will be restarted.
+* `ALWAYS`: The workload is restarted upon termination, regardless of the exit code.

+Comment:
+The default condition is `NEVER`.

+Rationale:
+In some cases, workloads must remain operational at all times, even if they fail or exit successfully.

+Tags:

+Needs:
+- impl
+- utest

 ### Restart of workloads

 The following diagram describes the restart behavior when a workload is created and the create fails: